-Like all semi-natural habitats it needs to be managed if it is to flourish and provide a suitable environment for a wide range of wildlife and game species.
-Unfortunately this management comes at a cost that can only be covered where the timber from thinnings can be sold.
-Currently there is no market for this material and even where small quantities can be sold it is only likely that this will make about £20 a tonne.
+Like all semi-natural habitats, it needs to be managed if it is to flourish and provide a suitable environment for a wide range of wildlife and game species.
+Unfortunately, this management comes at a cost that can only be covered where the timber from thinnings can be sold.
+Currently there are few markets for this material, which is relatively costly to extract relying on hand felling and cording and even where small quantities can be sold it is unlikely to cover the extraction costs..

 To over-come this problem we began to look at alternative uses for our thinnings.
 The obvious way is try to increase the value of the wood and we found a way to do this, by using wood instead of oil to heat the the Allerton Project's offices and headquarters.
 This required the installation of new boiler and plant, but this was going to be necessary in the very near future since the existing boiler was estimated to be up to 40 years old!